-If the program is And the expenses are Then the expense is ALTCS op. oo.a, Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
-MSP moomo tax paymonto, AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from gross self-employment Caretaker Relative I - I income.
-Pregnant Woman Cost of purchasing capital equipment; Child oupital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is ALTCS , Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
+MSP AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from gross self-employment Caretaker Relative income.
+Pregnant Woman Cost of purchasing capital equipment; Child capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.